germal/OpenCVB/README.md

     independently.
 Did the Kinect4Azure support get upgraded recently?
 Post if some configuration problems prevent the camera from working in OpenCVB.

--   Python Scripts Fail: check OpenCVB Options Python setting.
+-   Python Scripts Fail: check OpenCVB Options Python setting – click the Settings icon.
 Make sure it points to the currently installed version in Visual Studio.
-Test Python scripts independently using \<OpenCVB Home Director\>/VB_Classes/Python/PythonDebug.sln.
+Test Python scripts independently using \<OpenCVB Home Directory\>/VB_Classes/Python/PythonDebug.sln.
 Also review the list of required packages in the Python section below.

 **Build New Experiments**